mitranim/wordplay/readme.md

 eintertainment (one-time laughs for Germanic speakers) © M

-existence of "higherarch" implies existence of "lowerarch" © M

 existence of "pattern" implies existence of "mattern" © M

 spychological warfare © LJ

-existence of "talisman" implies existence of "taliswoman" © M
+existence of "talisman" implies existence of "taliswoman" (witch who makes amulets?) © M

-existence of "hight" implies existence of "lowt" © M

-existence of "dieamond" implies existence of "liveamond" © M

 rolepay (play-to-win in a single-player RPG? or perhaps accepting bad consequences for a choice you prefer?) © M